wedding planner course

 the group workshop

-Group classes are held in London and across the UK – for upcoming dates, please refer to the ‘upcoming courses‘ box on the right.
+Group classes are held in London and across the UK – for upcoming dates, email me.
 The course is interactive (you won’t have me just lecturing ‘at’ you) and there will be plenty of opportunities to ask questions but please bear in mind that you will have to share me with the other attendees and we do have a timetable to stick to.

 the 1-to1 workshop